giorgosgiapis/pqc-attacks/README.md

 We now present the pseudocode of GaussSieve (taken from [1]) along with a version that uses hashing (colored in blue).
 For more details on how hashing can be used to speed up GaussSieve and which hash families $\mathcal{H}$ provide speedups, refer to [2].
-The constants $k$ and $t$ are dependent on the hash family $\mathcal{H}$ while a good value for the number of collisions $c$ can be experimentally determined (original paper suggests $c=500$ is good enough).
+The constants $k$ and $t$ are dependent on the hash family $\mathcal{H}$ while a good value for the number of collisions $c$ can be experimentally determined (the original paper suggests $c=500$ is good enough).

 ![GaussSieve](img/gauss_sieve.png)